-Shepparton paediatrician Peter Eastaugh says information will help counter anti-immunisation perspective.By Ruth McLeod
+Shepparton paediatrician Peter Eastaugh says information will help counter anti-immunisation perspective.RUTH MCLEOD December 6, 2012 10:17am

 Leading Shepparton paediatrician Peter Eastaugh is throwing his support behind a national document in the hope it will discourage anti-immunisation views.

 ‘‘By supporting or fostering anti-immunisation, people are supporting or fostering harm to children,’’ Dr Eastaugh said yesterday.

 A document released recently by the Australian Academy of Science titled Science of Immunisation: Question and Answer found immunisation promoted health.

 It was released to promote public understanding about the benefits of immunisation.

 It tackled claims which directly opposed immunisation and provided statistics on the reduction in deaths from specific illnesses since vaccinations were introduced.

 Dr Eastaugh believes immunisation is ‘‘an issue of health and welfare of the community’’.